Our learning is structured around these key areas:

 hitting the Support button here.
 Otherwise.
 LEGO will most likely never come up with a set like this of their own accord.

 So it’s up to all of you now to let them know there’s actually a demand and to make them think about it by pushing my submission into the 'LEGO Review'.
-Nearly 7,000 votes are already in, just a short way to get to the required 10,000.
+An amazing 9,000 votes are already in, just a short way to get to the required 10,000.

 Thanks a lot for your support!